exoRift/goroutines.js/README.md

 This is a heavy function that blocks the event loop.
 It can be made asynchronous with the `async`, but still runs on the same thread (JS is single-threaded) which can be taxing.

-Instead, wrap it into a coroutine
+Instead, wrap it into a goroutine
 ```ts
 import { go } from 'goroutines'